-The National Ambient Air Quality Standards (NAAQS) for ozone, as of June 2011, is 75 ppb (parts per billion) based on an average of the 4th highest eight hour average values over a three year period.
-The standard is currently being considered for revision (7/2011).
+The National Ambient Air Quality Standards (NAAQS) for ozone, as of October 1, 2015, is 70 ppb (parts per billion) based on an average of the 4th highest eight hour average values over a three year period.
 The EPA only requires that ozone be monitored for the time period of April 1 to October 31 each year.
 The reason for this time frame is that certain meteorological criteria, typically not present in the winter months in Ohio, must be present for the formation of ozone to occur.

 ARAQMD monitors ozone at three sites:

 - Chippewa Lake area — Medina

 More in depth information about ozone is available through the EPA including basic information, health and environment, standards, designations, implementation, regulatory actions, trends, sources, early action compacts, and other resources.